-• Dr. Hina S. Abrol Sr. Assistant Professor of History Directorate of Distance Education
+• Dr. Hina S. AbrolAssociate Professor of History

+Centre for Distance and Online

+Education

-© Directorate of Distance Education, University of Jammu, Jammu 2020
+© Centre for Distance and Online Education, University of Jammu, Jammu 2025

-- All rights reserved .
-No part of this work may be reproduced in any form, by mimeograph or any other means, without permission in writing from the DDE, University of Jammu. - The script writer shall be responsible for the lesson / script submitted to the DDE and any plagiarism shall be his / her entire responsibility.
+- All rights reserved.
+No part of this work may be reproduced in any form, by mimeograph or any other means, without permission in writing from the CDOE, University of Jammu. - The script writer shall be responsible for the lesson / script submitted to the CDOE and any plagiarism shall be his / her entire responsibility.